projectsesame/sesame/design/external-authorization-design.md

 ## High-Level Design
 A new `ExtensionService` CRD adds a way to represent and track an authorization service.
 This CRD is relatively generic, so that it can be re-used for Envoy rate limiting and logging services.
-The core of the `ExtensionService` CRD is subset of the `projectcontour.v1.HTTPProxy` `Service` specification.
+The core of the `ExtensionService` CRD is subset of the `projectsesame.v1.HTTPProxy` `Service` specification.
 Re-using the `Service` type allows the operator to specify configuration in familiar and consistent terms, especially TLS configuration.

 Note that only the Envoy [GRPC authorization protocol][2] will be supported.
 The GRPC protocol is a superset of the HTTP protocol and requires less configuration.
 The drawback of only supporting the GRPC protocol is that many existing Envoy authorization servers only support the HTTP protocol.
-Until Contour adds support for the v3 Envoy API, only the version 2 of the GRPC authorization protocol can be configured.
+Until Sesame adds support for the v3 Envoy API, only the version 2 of the GRPC authorization protocol can be configured.

 Operators can bind an authorization service to a `HTTPProxy` using a new field in the `VirtualHost` struct.
 This field configures which `ExtensionService` resource to use, and allows the operator to set initial authorization policy.